-For more information about customizing service user accounts for each HDP service, see one of the following topics:
+For more information about customizing service user accounts for each HDP service, see Defining Service Users and Groups for a HDP 2.x Stack.

-- Customizing Services for HDP 2.x Stack - Customizing Services for HDP 1.x Stack
+1.4.4.
 Enable NTP on the Cluster and on the Browser Host

 The clocks of all the nodes in your cluster and the machine that runs the browser through which you access the Ambari Web interface must be able to synchronize with each other.